AT YOUR APPOINTMENT

 We will recommend when you should make your next check-up appointment.

 What should I avoid

 Allowing Gums to Bleed

-This helps create cavities and inflamed gums - pockets develop under the gum-line filled with bacteria that eat away the teeth and eventually the bone causing tooth loss.
+Bleeding gums are a warning sign that all is not as it should be and that pockets maybe under the gum-line filled with bacteria that erode the teeth and eventually the bone causing tooth loss.
 Visiting the dentist regularly can ensure your gum health is properly maintained and early treatment prevents serious problems developing.

-It's time to prioritise our oral health.
-If you haven't seen your dentist in a while use this as a reminder and motivation to book an appointment.
+It’s time to prioritise your oral health.
+If you haven’t seen your dentist in a while use this as a reminder and motivation to book an appointment.

-Many of us ignore the health of our mouth, especially when we compare it to our overall body health.
-We allow problems to develop before we visit the dentist.
+Many of us ignore the health of your mouth, especially when you compare it to your overall body health.
+You allow problems to develop before you visit the dentist.